CONCUSSION TREATMENT AND

 Our Approach to Concussion Treatment

-Your journey begins with a comprehensive evaluation by our clinical neuropsychologist, Dr. Albrecht, a former fellow of the renowned University of Pittsburgh Medical Center Sports Medicine Concussion Program.
-With renowned University of Pittsburgh Medical Center Sports Medicine Concussion Program.
-With extensive experience treating thousands of patients from the moment of injury through full recovery Dr. Albrecht combines clinical expertise with compassionate care to guide your healing process.
+With extensive experience treating thousands of patients, from the moment of injury through full recovery, Dr. Albrecht combines clinical expertise with compassionate care to guide your healing process.

 Using gold-standard assessment tools, Dr. Albrecht will: